rrooggiieerr/esphome-axaremote/PCB.md

   A buit in power regulator brings the 7.5 Volt power of the AXA Remote to the 3.3 Volt that the ESP32 needs.
 - Power pass trough to second window opener
-  The connector for connecting to a second window opener als delivers power, no need for a second power supply.
+  The connector for connecting to a second window opener also delivers power, no need for a second power supply.
 - Light sensor
   A provided photoresistor can be soldered in place to make the firmware report light intensity.